The Department of Human Rights' Intake Unit can assist you in preparing a charge of discrimination. A charge of discrimination must be filed

 Accommodations for Persons with Disabilities

 Persons with disabilities who need accommodations to participate in IDHR programs should request such help from the Americans with Disabilities Act Coordinator.
-You may contact the Coordinator by using one of the following methods listed below:
+You may contact the Coordinator by calling the numbers listed below:

 If you need an interpreter for another language, you may bring someone to interpret for you.
 The interpreter must be over the age of 18.
 IDHR may be able to provide an interpreter with a 24 hour notice.